 Traditionally there are two kinds of labyrinth, stone and sea, eye and ear.
 (Joyce, Aquinas, and the Poetic Process)

-In this way, the chemical and genetic model of defining a field by elementary structure was extended to include physics and relativity theory.
-The eye and its vision were to be understood as modes of contiguous horizontal space and linear time in which atomic units replaced one another in succession (like moments in time or places in space).
-The march of letters on a printed page, the assembly line and the railway were favorite images of McLuhan in describing such visual time-space.
-In fundamental contrast, the ear and its hearing were to be understood as modes of discontinuous vertical space and simultaneous time in which multi-leveled complex units maintained themselves through dynamic homeostasis.
+In this way, the chemical and genetic model of defining a field by elementary structure was extended to include physics and relativity theory.39 The eye and its vision were to be understood as modes of contiguous horizontal space and linear time in which atomic units replaced one another in succession (like moments in time or places in space).
+The march of letters on a printed page, the assembly line and the railway were favorite images of McLuhan in describing such ‘visual’ time-space.
+In fundamental contrast, the ‘ear’ and its ‘hearing’ were to be understood as modes of discontinuous vertical space and simultaneous time in which multi-leveled complex units maintained themselves through dynamic homeostasis.
 Here music, dance, sculpture and the vortex were favorite metaphors.

 Whereas visual space is continuous, uniform, connected and static, the spaces created by all the other senses are discontinuous and dynamic.
 (McLuhan to Barbara Ward, February 9, 1973, Letters 466)

-Like eye/ear, these time-spaces, too, according to McLuhan, exist only together in variable ratio.33
+Like eye/ear, these time-spaces, too, according to McLuhan, exist only together in variable ratio.40

 The tension between these linear and simultaneous takes may be seen in a further passage from ‘Myth and Mass Media’:

 When the logical relationships expressed in singular visual perspective are absent or suppressed “as [is] familiar in the cave painting as in cubism”, multiple orders are layered “at the same moment”.
 Their presentation is “simultaneous”.
 But at the same time McLuhan observed in this passage that “today we come to the oral condition again via the electronic media (…) returning us…” — where time, if indeed circular, is certainly not “simultaneous”.
 Such a return ‘takes time’.
-So two different notions of time were in play here and the question for McLuhan was, how can the two persist in coexistence?
+So two different modes of time were in play here and the question for McLuhan was, how can the two persist in coexistence?
 How is it that one or the other chronology (together with its implicated space) doesn’t swallow its rival?
 If “allatonceness” pertains, how can there be any genuine reality to chronological time?
 Or, conversely, if chronological time is genuinely real, how can “allatonceness” obtain?45

 The main reason for this general failure seems to be that the self-reference implicated in the study of human experience in human experience is more problematic than the self-reference implicated in the study of chemistry or genetics by humans composed of chemicals and genes.
 If human experience is grounded in formal types, potentially disabling difficulties seem to be implicated both as regards how consensus about them could ever be reached (a consensus that would be needed across such types) and as regards what would follow from any such consensus (seemingly some sort of unwelcome determinism).